risc0/website/blog/2022-06-27-starter/index.md

 # Understanding the prover

-When a prover runs code on the zkVM, three important things happen:
+When a prover runs code on the zkVM, two important things happen:
 1. The ELF binary execution produces an [execution trace](https://www.risczero.com/docs/explainers/proof-system/what_is_a_trace).
 If valid, the trace generates a `cryptographic seal` that shows the execution followed RISC-V rules.
-2. A hash of the binary called the `method ID` is appended to the receipt.
-Later, the recipient can check this value and know which binary was executed.
-3. Any values the guest shares are written to the `journal`.
+2. Any values the guest shares are written to the `journal`.

-The method ID and a hash of the journal are included in the cryptographic seal so that the recipient will know if they have been altered.
+A hash of the journal is included in the cryptographic seal so that the recipient will know if it has been altered.

 The diagram below shows these components in action: